dotnet/docs/docs/architecture/dapr-for-net-developers/dapr-at-20000-feet.md

 ### Building blocks

-From our new perspective, we see that Dapr is built on the concept of `building blocks`.
+From our new perspective, we have a more detailed view of the Dapr **building blocks**.

-A building block is an HTTP or gRPC API that encapsulates a distributed application capability.
+A building block encapsulates a distributed application capability.
+You can access the functionality through the HTTP or gRPC APIs that we saw earlier.
 Figure 2-2 shows the available blocks for Dapr v 1.0.

 ![Dapr building blocks](./media/building-blocks.png)